-- 2.1 Each Sub-Board of Examiners shall include at least one external examiner competent to judge the candidates concerned. - 2.2 All elements of assessment for a course shall be marked by internal examiners and, as appropriate, an external examiner. - 2.3 No mark or grade shall be assigned for any course or element of assessment for a course without an external examiner having been able to approve it, whether or not s/he attended a meeting of examiners.
+- 2.1 Each Sub-Board of Examiners shall include at least one external examiner competent to judge the candidates concerned. - 2.2 All elements of assessment for a course shall be marked by internal examiners and, as appropriate, an external examiner.
+External examiners may act as final moderators of assessed work, with the power to adjust marks up or down. - 2.3 No mark or grade shall be assigned for any course or element of assessment for a course without an external examiner having been able to approve it, whether or not s/he attended a meeting of examiners.